 2> set the resource reservation period to the selected value.

-1> if the configured sidelink grant has been activated and this PSSCH duration corresponds to the first PSSCH transmission opportunity within this sl-PeriodCG of the configured sidelink grant:
+1> if the configured sidelink grant has been activated and this PSCCH duration corresponds to the first PSCCH transmission opportunity within this sl-PRS-PeriodCG of the configured sidelink grant:

-2> set the SL-PRS Process ID to the SL-PRS Process ID associated with this PSSCH duration and, if available, all subsequent SL-PRS transmission occasion(s) occuring in this sl-PeriodCG for the configured sidelink grant;
+2> set the SL-PRS Process ID to the SL-PRS Process ID associated with this PSCCH duration and, if available, all subsequent SL-PRS transmission occasion(s) occuring in this sl-PRS-PeriodCG for the configured sidelink grant;

 2> determine that this SL-PRS transmission occasion is used for initial transmission.